-b.
-University procedures shall include, at a minimum,

-(1) A determination by the provost or equivalent university officer, in consultation with a committee identified by the senate, that cause exists to initiate proceedings that may result in the imposition of serious sanctions,

-(2) Notice to the faculty member of the charges and initiation of the sanction proceedings,

-(3) Opportunity for a hearing before an elected committee specified by the and senate,

-(4) Provision that a recommendation by the elected committee against sanction will be final,

-(5) The opportunity for the faculty member to file an appeal with the chancellor/vice president within 20 days following the provost's or equivalent officer's decision to impose sanctions,
+- b.
+University procedures shall include, at a minimum, - (1) A determination by the provost or equivalent university officer, in consultation with a committee identified by the senate, that cause exists to initiate proceedings that may result in the imposition of serious sanctions, - (2) Notice to the faculty member of the charges and initiation of the sanction proceedings, - (3) Opportunity for a hearing before an elected committee specified by the senate, - (4) Provision that a recommendation by the elected committee against sanction will be final, - (5) The opportunity for the faculty member to file an appeal with the chancellor/vice president within 20 days following the provost's or equivalent officer's decision to impose sanctions, - (6) An appeal process encompassing both substantive and procedural objections, and - (7) A process wherein the chancellor/vice president's decision on the merits of an appeal is final.

-(6) An appeal process encompassing both substantive and procedural objections, c.
-These university procedures will be initiated only after discussions are held between the faculty member and appropriate administrative officers looking toward a mutual settlement.
-The initiation or pendency of proceedings under this Section 6 shall not be deemed to prevent or delay the University of Illinois System or any other person from pursuing any other remedy available to such person against the faculty member for conduct allegedly violating Section 6d below.

-(7) A process wherein the chancellor/vice president's decision on the merits of an appeal is final.